Understanding Your Bookkeeping Template: A Guide for Small Business Owners

 Applicable to:

-👉 Using a vehicle for business trips/customer visits/deliveries
+👉 Using a vehicle for business trips, customer visits, or deliveries.

 Total kilometers (KM)